AlexsLemonade/refinebio-js/README.md

 #### jobs

-This resource can be used to get a downloader, processor, or survery job.
+This resource can be used to get the downloader, processor, or survery job.
 This may return a list of jobs by its job type with or without filtering or a specific job by its corresponding identifier.

 Please view the API documentation for more details.
 | Action | Type | ReDoc | SwaggerUI |